alimohebbi/test-reuse-study/test_reuse_evaluator/ATM_generator/README.md

 1. Run Neo4j
    > Each time that you start Neo4j server you need to reset the password to `neo4j`
 1. Set the migration that ATM should use in `migrations.csv`
+    > `config_template` includes example of different config files.
+Complete list of migrations are available in `config_template/migration_full.csv` and sampled semantic matching configurations are available in `config_template/config_sample.csv`

 1. Set the semantic matching configurations that ATM should use to migrate test cases in `config_sample.csv`
 1. Set the absolute path for the `atm_root` key in the `config.yml`
 1. Activate the virtual environment